Lesser white-fronted goose

-The lesser white-fronted goose (Anser erythropus) is a goose closely related to the larger white-fronted goose (A. albifrons).
-It breeds in the northernmost Palearctic, but it is a scarce breeder in Europe.
-There is a re-introduction scheme in Fennoscandia.
-The scientific name comes from anser, the Latin for "goose", and erythropus, "red-footed", derived from the old Greek eruthros "red" and pous "foot".
+The lesser white-fronted goose (Anser erythropus) is a goose closely related to the larger greater white-fronted goose (A. albifrons).
+It breeds in the northernmost Palearctic, but it is a scarce breeder in Europe, with a reintroduction attempt in Fennoscandia.

+Taxonomy

+The lesser white-fronted goose was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Anas erythropus.
+Linnaeus specified the type location as northern Europe but this was restricted to northern Sweden in 1913.
+The lesser white-fronted goose is now one of 11 species placed in the genus Anser that was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
+The specific epithet comes from anser, the Latin for "goose", and erythropus, "red-footed", derived from the old Greek eruthros "red" and pous "foot".
+The species is monotypic: no subspecies are recognised.
+The lesser white-fronted goose is closely related to the greater white-fronted goose (Anser albifrons).

+Distribution and habitat

 The lesser white-fronted goose winters further south in Europe and is a rare winter vagrant to Great Britain and India.
 Individual birds formerly appeared regularly at WWT Slimbridge in Gloucestershire, England, where they inspired Sir Peter Scott to set up The Wildfowl and Wetlands Trust—modern records, however, are far less frequent, a consequence of the species' decline on its European breeding grounds.
 An attractive species, it is also widely kept in wildfowl collections and, as a result, escapes do occur; individuals seen in summer, or in the company of other feral geese, are likely to be of captive origin.

+Description

 The two white-fronted goose species differ little other than in size (the lesser, at 53–66 cm length and with a 120–135 cm wingspan, is not much bigger than a mallard (Anas platyrhynchos)), but both may be readily distinguished from the greylag goose by their bright orange legs and their mouse-coloured upper wing-coverts.
 The greylag goose has a flesh-coloured bill and legs and the upper wing-coverts are bluish-grey.

 Both white-fronted goose species have a very conspicuous white face and broad black bars which cross the belly.

 Adult lesser white-fronted geese, as well as being smaller than greater white-fronted geese, have an obvious yellow eye-ring and the white facial blaze goes up to the crown.

+Conservation

 The lesser white-fronted goose is considered an endangered species, but there are programmes to reintroduce animals into the wild to strengthen the population.
 Additionally it is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.